Of all the sizes, miniature bonsai are among the most challenging to create. And in many ways, they are the most difficult to keep alive.

-When these miniature trees are photographed they sometimes appear to be much larger.
+When these small trees are photographed alone, they often appear to be much larger than they are.

-At first glance, one may think this small juniper, exhibited at a British shohin exhibit, could be three feet tall.
-(It is 8 inches tall.)
+At first glance, one may think this small juniper, exhibited at a British shohin exhibit, was tall.

 When using flowering or fruiting plants, it is important to consider the size of the flower and/or fruit.

-There's more to creating miniature bonsai than putting a small plant in a little pot, they need to be styled.
+There's more to creating miniature trees than putting a small plant in a little pot, they need to be styled.

-Derek Oakley, lives in hot, dry Western Austrailia and is 27 years into bonsai.
+Derek Oakley, lives in hot, dry Western Australia and is 27 years into bonsai.

 He told me “Shohin are among my favorites ... now that I’m getting older (and wiser!)”

-There are many fine shohin artists throughout the world.
+There are many fine bonsai artists throughout the world.
 One of my personal favorite talents in the United States is Suthin Sukosolvisit.

-Well known Danish bonsai artist Morten Albek maintains a gallery of his shohin bonsai (such as those below) at the Empire Bonsai site.
+Well known Danish bonsai artist Morten Albek maintains a gallery of his miniature bonsai.

-Because of the degree of difficulty, miniature bonsai is a true study and not generally recommended for beginners.
+Because of the degree of difficulty, miniature bonsai is an intense study and not generally recommended for beginners.

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.